 It is advisable to have a Yamaha dealer perform this job.

-- Place the scooter on the centerstand. - 2.
-Remove panel A. (See page 6-7.) - Remove the socket (together with the bulb) by turning it counterclockwise. - Remove the burnt out bulb by pushing it in and turning it counterclockwise.
+- 1. Place the scooter on the centerstand

+- 2. Remove cowling A. (See page 6-7.)

+- 3. Remove the turn signal light bulb socket (together with the bulb) by turning it counterclockwise.